droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 Here I was, stuck with an almost unparseable file that I needed to extract structured data from.
 While a human could easily understand this file, I needed to automate the process.
 I had to extract the make, model, mileage, manufacture date, and price of each car, along with the seller’s contact information.
 Doing this manually wasn't an option since the file was growing in size and I needed to do this regularly.
 Automation was the only way forward.

+So, I turned to Generative AI to see if it could help me out.
+I had some experience with the OpenAI SDK, but I needed something more robust for production.
+That's where Microsoft Semantic Kernel came in.

 ## Why Choose Microsoft Semantic Kernel

 I love keeping things simple, but I also know the value of using the right tool for the job.
 The OpenAI SDK is great, but for a production environment, I need a bit more.
 That’s where Microsoft Semantic Kernel comes in.